enviodev/docs/docs/HyperIndex/Tutorials/greeter-tutorial.md

 envio init
 ```

-Choose the directory where you would like to setup your project (default is the current directory)
+Choose the directory where you would like to set up your project (default is the current directory)

 ```bash
 ?
 Set the directory:  (.) .